refresh-bio/FaStore/README.md

     ./compress_*_pe.sh IN_1.fastq IN_2.fastq COMP 8

-the compressed files will be stored as `COMP.cmeta' and `COMP.cdata' files.
+the compressed files will be stored as `COMP.cmeta` and `COMP.cdata` files.

 To decompress the archives generated in any of the above mentioned profile and using `8` processing threads type: